bgilb33/Team2-Gilbert-Robitshek-saved/quest-1/README.md

 ### Summary
 For this quest we will use a photocell to detect changes in light level caused by an intruder occluding overhead lights.
 Similarly, we use a thermistor to detect changes in room temperature (for example, caused by the physical exertion of character Ethan Hunt).
 Lastly, we will simulate a floor contact sensor using a pushbutton (if he touches the floor, an alarm is triggered).

-In terms of alarm reporting, your solution should turn on LEDs indicating each type of fault:
+In terms of alarm reporting, our solution turns on LEDs indicating each type of fault:
 - green (all clear)
 - red (temperature change)
 - yellow (light change)
 - blue (floor touch).

-Meanwhile, data on each input should be displayed as text on the console I/O (from the ESP32 over the serial channel to your laptop console window).
+Meanwhile, each data alarm is displayed as text on the console I/O (from the ESP32 over the serial channel to your laptop console window).

 ## Rubric